ejber-ozkan/GameBaseBox/README.md

 Download the latest GBBox build from the platform links below, or browse the full [GitHub Releases page](https://github.com/ejber-ozkan/GameBaseBox/releases/latest).

-Install the latest single executable applciation release and run it, no need to build it yourself.
+Install the latest single executable application release and run it, no need to build it yourself.

 <table>
   <tr>